renzska/Websockets.PCL/README.md

 ## WebSockets.Pcl

+### This is a fork of the Websockets.Pcl that replaces AndroidAsync with OkHttp and its new Websocket implementation (Dec 2016) that allows custom SocketFactories
+- [iOS] Fix for multiple RaiseClosed events being fired when you close and open an existing IWebsocketConnection: https://github.com/NVentimiglia/Websockets.PCL/issues/28
+- [Android] Implements support for Android 4.1 - 4.4 TLS support: https://github.com/square/okhttp/issues/2372

 WebSockets.PCL is a portable class library, profile 259, C# WebSocket implementation.

 The motivation for this project was three part :

 1) Having a completely different websocket implementation on every platform is a pain.

-2) OkHttp.Ws Crashes with a fatal signal 11 if you loose internet
+2) OkHttp.Ws Crashes with a fatal signal 11 if you loose internet (no longer applies, replaced with new Websocket OkHttp implementation where onFailure is fired on a timeout, but is treated as a onClosed (in my implementation))

 3) My original Mono implementation could not support TLS or SSL (Because Mono is janky)

 This project is a binding library that makes use of native websockets to get around the limitations and jank of mono based websockets.
 On IOS I use SocketRocket because it works fine.
-On Android I wrote a custom binding library in Java and use AndroidAsync.
+On Android I wrote a custom binding library in Java and use OkHttp.
 On the WP8 we wrap around Websockets4Net.
 On the other platforms we wrap the default MSDN implementation.
-Really the most valuable part is the android implementation... but why not unify ?
+Really the most valuable part is the android implementation... but why not unify?

 https://www.nuget.org/packages/Websockets.Pcl/